 Nodan Karate is not a "style" of martial art, but rather the application of a proven striking method that utilizes The Five Principles and flexible makiwara practice to develop "one strike" power.
+As such, this method can be applied to most striking arts.

-Throughout the book, a number of street attacks are shown that demonstrate "one strike" applications, because what we practice is what we will do when faced with a real attack.
-Ultimately, the goal of street defense training is to create a level of confidence that helps students meet the everyday challenges of life and affirms the martial art proverb: A man learns to fight so he will not have to fight.
+Unfortunately, as long as there are people in the world who want to dominate and victimize others, there will be a need for self-defense.
+Throughout this book, a number of street scenarios are demonstrated that show "one strike" applications, because what we practice is what we will do when faced with a real attack.
+Ultimately, the goal of street defense training is to foster a level of self-confidence that enables karateka to meet the everyday challenges of life and affirms the martial art proverb:

+A man learns to fight so he will not have to fight.